Polkadot-Blockchain-Academy/pba-content/syllabus/8-XCM/4-Chain_Config_in_XCM/Parachain_Config_in_XCM_slides.md

 - `ParentAsSuperuser`: Converts the parent origin into the root origin.

-- `SignedAccountKey20AsNative`: Converts a local 20 byte account multilocation into a signed origin using the same 20 byte account.
+- `SignedAccountKey20AsNative`: Converts a local 20 byte account `MultiLocation` into a signed origin using the same 20 byte account.

 Notes: